Train Like a Pro

 Golf instruction for all levels

 My Experience, My Passion

-Matthew Yun is an active playing professional that competes in USGA, PGA, Web.com, and MGA sanctioned events.
+Matthew Yun is a PGA Professional and active playing professional that competes in USGA, PGA, Web.com, and MGA sanctioned events.
 With over a decade of experience in tournament golf, Matthew is confident that he can help golfers of all levels; professional or amateur.
 After four years of competitive golf at a NCAA Division 2 school and two years of competing on the professional mini tours, Matthew's interest in the mechanics of the golf swing led him to California where he worked with and studied under world renowned swing coaches George Gankas and Dana Dahlquist.
 His experience with K-Vest and Trackman will help players gain an understanding of the kinematic sequence allowing them to create speed and accuracy in a more efficient way.